rohanrajpal/ERPSystem/README.md

 # ERPSystem
-I made a simple ERP system for a factory in summers last year.
+Made a simple ERP system for a factory in my summer vacations last year.
 I used Java to code and Android Studio IDE to build the app.
 The database management was done using Firebase real-time database.

 You can have a look at it's working here: